 - Read to the child about death.
-There are many good children's books available. - Read a book about children's grief so you have a better understanding what your child is experiencing. - Help the child write a letter to the deceased. - Help the child keep a diary of his/her feelings. - Invite your child and his/her friends, family members, etc. to plan a memorial for the deceased. - Discuss rumors, media reports, etc., with the child so that s/he can clarify information regularly.
+There are many good children's books available. - Read a book about children's grief so you have a better understanding of what your child is experiencing.es. - Help the child write a letter to the deceased. - Help the child keep a diary of their his/her feelings. - Invite your child and their his/her friends, family members, etc. to plan a memorial for the deceased. - Discuss rumors, media reports, etc., with the child so that theys/he can clarify information regularly.